Xilinx/meta-amd-edf/README.build.md

 > **Note:**
 > Depending on the build configuration, several 10s of GB of storage space may
 > be required in the TMPDIR.
 Please make sure you have plenty of storage space
 > available.
-Alternatively, to save disk space, you can add the below varibale to
+Alternatively, to save disk space, you can add the below variable to
 > build/conf/local.conf file.
 This option removes the work dir after build and only
 > keeps the logs around.
 >  ```